madhu1992blue/notes/zettel/20230819084401/README.md

 * Directory name : timestamp in format yyyymmddhhmmss
 * Contents: README.md (entrypoint) and associated resources.

+Content can reference other zettels .
+Let me reference a non-existing zettel: Z19911111111111 (I wasn't born to create this Zettel based on my convention)
 Unordererd list:
 * Use Unordered List when order doesn't matter
 * Begin line with an asterisk/hyphen